2019 Oklahoma Sooners football team: Schedule

 Oklahoma announced its 2019 football schedule on October 18, 2018.
-The 2019 schedule consists of 6 home games, 5 away games and 1 neutral-site game in the regular season.
-The Sooners will host 2 non-conference games against Houston and South Dakota, and will travel to UCLA.
-Oklahoma will host Texas Tech, West Virginia, Iowa State, TCU and travel to Baylor, Kansas, Kansas State, and Oklahoma State in regular season conference play.
-Oklahoma will play Texas in Dallas, Texas at the Cotton Bowl Stadium on October 12 in the Red River Showdown, the 114th game played in the series.
+The 2019 schedule consisted of 6 home games, 5 away games and 1 neutral-site game in the regular season.
+The Sooners would host 2 non-conference games against Houston and South Dakota, and would travel to UCLA.
+Oklahoma would host Texas Tech, West Virginia, Iowa State, TCU and travel to Baylor, Kansas, Kansas State, and Oklahoma State in regular season conference play.
+Oklahoma would play Texas in Dallas, Texas at the Cotton Bowl Stadium on October 12 in the Red River Showdown, the 114th game played in the series.